jmtruffa/yields/README.md

 1.- yield

-Value: (float64) Return yield of the bond given its price and cashflow.
+Value: (float64) Yield: Returns ytm of the bond given its price and cashflow.
 Works with indexed and non-indexed bonds.
-      (float64) Return modified duration of the bond.
+      (float64) MDuration: Returns modified duration of the bond.
+      (int) AccrualDays: Accrual days since last interest payment.
+      (float64) CurrentCoupon: actual coupon based on date.
+      (float64) Residual: Outstanding principal amount.
+      (float64) AccruedInterest: Accrued interest since last coupon.
+      (float64) TechnicalValue: technical value.
+      (float64) Parity: parity of the bond.
+      (string) LastCoupon: date of last coupon.
+      (string) LasAmort: date of last amortization (payment of principal) (float64): CoefUsed: coefficient used for settlement date.
+It takes the offset of the bond (how many working days to look back) and, based on ExtendedIndex value during API call.
+      (float64): CoefIssue: coefficient of the issuing date.
+Takes offset of the bond into account.
+      (string): CoefFechaCalculo: date of the coefficient used for settlement date.

 Params:
   ticker: (string) ticker of the pre-loaded bond.